A wedding is one of the most significant events in people’s lives – and deserves to be recorded as such.

 How long is the finished film?

-The final edited piece is usually under fifteen minutes – but of course you get the full version of the ceremony, and of reception speeches if those are covered, as “extras” on your DVD.
+The final edited piece is usually under fifteen minutes – but if it’s practical to shoot I can sometimes offer a full version of the ceremony, and of reception speeches if those are covered, as “extras” on your DVD.
+Please ask if that’s of interest.

 The edited piece is kept deliberately short and highly edited so that it will withstand repeated viewing – we’ve all sat through wedding videos that are too long and too loosely edited.
 I also provide an online version of the film, which is really easy to share with family and friends, plus if you like I can supply an iPod or iPhone version too, with my compliments.